-Figure 8 Archetype 1 case study: Clinical-stage hemophilia A GTs also shown compelling data for SB-525.
-These companies have different considerations as fast followers than does BioMarin as the potential first to launch.
+Figure 8 Archetype 1 case study: Clinical-stage hemophilia A GTs

+Note: Six therapies are in development for hemophilia A across five competitors, with various timing and clinical data; groupings regarding timing are estimates and may change based on trial results, on changes in strategic decisions or for any other reasons Source: Company websites and press releases; ClinicalTrials.gov; L.E.K. research and analysis compelling data for SB-525.20 These companies have different considerations as fast followers than does BioMarin as the potential first to launch.
 They must actively seek to determine where exactly they fit in the treatment paradigm.
-Assessment must be made regarding remaining unmet need (e.g., for better durability) and the remaining untreated population, particularly the size of the population and the disease severity of the patients.
-These fast-follower companies will need to understand how their own products can differentiate from that of the first-to-market player in order to provide enough value for patients to choose alternative treatment.
+Assessment must be made regarding remaining unmet need (e.g., for better durability) and of the remaining untreated population, particularly relating to the size, severity and neutralizing antibody status of each patient segment.
+These fast-follower companies will need to understand how their own products can differentiate from that of the firstto-market player in order to provide enough value for patients to choose alternative treatment.